rjojjr/2-adder/README.md

 # 2-Adder README

-2-Adder is a python exercise for brand new python developers who have no code experience.
+2-Adder is a python exercise for brand-new python developers who have no code experience.
 The project is meant to be completed in 4 steps/iterations in the order defined in the section below.